smerth/react-styles-with-css-modules/README.md

 * Release - 1.0.0 Initial setup
 * Release - 1.1.0 Add components to the app
 * Release - 1.2.0 CSS Syntax with the component
+* Release - 1.3.0 Use Composes to leverage other styles